Volue-Public/energy-smp-docs/docs/mesh-data-transfer/configuration/configuration.md

 ### Logging

-Logging functionality in Data Transfer is provided by the Serilog library.
+The logging functionality in Mesh Data Transfer is provided by the Serilog library.

 ```json
  "Serilog": {